mikael308/webb/README.md

 # webb
 simple forum to handle
 * subjects, threads and users with different roles
-* searchfuntion for authorized users for demonstration see doc/presentation.ogv
+* searchfunction for authorized users for demonstration see doc/presentation.ogv
 ## spec
 - php7.0